“Now the Lord is that Spirit:

 We live in a world where millions of people are striving to make change for the better.
 So, in a world seeking positive change, how do we make sure that such change actually happens?
 Speaker Mark McCurties says, “We all have a natural desire to improve ourselves and the world around us.
 In my own life I’ve found that letting God, divine Love, guide and direct my efforts brings permanent and meaningful results.”

-McCurties, a practitioner of Christian Science healing, will present a talk titled, “How God’s love can change your life and the world” on at noon on June 9, 2017 at the Millender Center Christian Science Reading Room, 333 E Jefferson Ave #291 in Downtown Detroit.
+McCurties, a practitioner of Christian Science healing, presented a talk titled, “How God’s love can change your life and the world” on June 9, 2017 at the Millender Center Christian Science Reading Room, 333 E Jefferson Ave #291 in Downtown Detroit.

 “The desire to change ourselves, to improve our character, our relationships, our life prospects can also go beyond just the boundary of our own lives and the four walls of our home.
 Many men and women around the world have a sincere yearning to improve the collective experience of mankind,” says McCurties.
 “In this lecture, I will explain how God’s loving and saving power is the greatest agent for change, and that through a right understanding of God, His power can be seen and felt right here and now, bringing health and peace to the world.”